 Always keep in mind that driving for Uber or any other low pay job is basically exchanging your hours and health for money and the question would be: How much do you value yourself per hour.
 It is OK if you have to do this for immediate income but this is not a future you want 5-10 years from now.

-And if you drive for Lyft please use this link.
+If you drive for Lyft please use this link.
 You will need to complete 30 trips to get your bonus.